CloudinaryPublicNew/AR-VR-360-VR-Video-for-Beginners/delivering-video.md

 # Delivering Video

-Go ahead and click on the video thumbnail to get to i’s detail page.
+Go ahead and click on the video thumbnail to get to its detail page.

 Your video has a public URL, which you can see on the right side over here: